envp/website/content/about.md

 I'm Vaibhav Yenamandra and this is my (revived) blog.

-I'm was a Comptuer Science Masters student at the University of Florida, I work for Bloomberg L.P. as a software engineer on the Static Analysis and Automated Refactoring Team now.
+I work for Bloomberg L.P. as a software engineer on the Static Analysis and Automated Refactoring Team.

 I'd add a reassuring picture to convince you I am not an AI, but I don't have one right now, so you'll have to take my word for it.